SignalCha1n/comfyui-ComfySnap/README.md

 ## Included Nodes

-This package currently includes the following nodes, which will appear under the **"Snap"** category when adding nodes:
+This package currently includes the following nodes, which will appear under the **"ComfySnap"** category when adding nodes:

 ---